Update 10/18/19: Since the publication of this post,

 Fitbit Premium Review

 The Fitness trainer is a great tool in the Fitbit premium membership.
 This tool is good for motivation.
 You can tell the Fitness trainer what your goal is, how active you would like to become.
-It will calculate what your activity score should be and increase it slightly over time to get to your goal.
-The visual on your dashboard is a great motivator to see how much more active you need to be to reach that days goal.
+It will calculate what your activity score should be and increase it slightly overtime to get to your goal.
+The visual on your dashboard is a great motivator to see how much more active you need to be to reach that day’s goal.
 Here is a comprehensive shot of a previous 12 week period.

 The chart on the right is the same chart you will see in your dashboard each day when you login and will show you how close you are to meeting your goal (the line).
 The pie chart shows you how many days you met certain portions of the goal over the 12 week period.
-The bottom bar is what you are setting to be your goal.
+The bottom bar is what you set to be your goal.
 Every 12 week period you can increase your goal to get to the activity level that you strive for.

 One of my favorite reports in the Fitbit premium membership is the Food Report.
 When I do log my food, or have in the past, it is important to me to see it in a percentage type report.
 This helps me adjust how much of what I’m eating when.
 I am a firm believer (this is my opinion please do not take it as advice) that your carbs should be heavy in the morning and wean down through the day.
-However you will see by this chart that I didn’t follow my own beliefs.
+However, you will see by this chart that I didn’t follow my own beliefs.

 One of the things I love about this report is not only the graphic representation of my eating but the little small bits of advice and information.
 For example:

 You burn 1252 calories more per day than you eat.
 To lose 1lb of fat a week, you would have to burn 500 calories more per day than you eat.
 Your current intake should reduce your fat weight by about 2.5 lb per week.

 Good eating habits spread calorie intake throughout the day and skew toward the morning.